raspberrypilearning/persuasive-data-presentation/en/step_1.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">UFO</span> stands for Unidentified Flying Object.
 It could be any object in the sky that seems out of place and cannot be identified.
-It doesn't mean that it is proof of aliens, though some people believe this to be true.
+It doesn't mean that it is proof of aliens, although some people believe this to be true.
 </p>

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">